There are 712 names matching your criteria. This is page 2.

 From Locatello, a place in Lombardy near the city of Bergamo in Northern Italy.

-From a nickname meaning "thin, lean" (Latin macer
+From a nickname meaning "thin, lean", ultimately from Latin macer

 From nicknames meaning "maul" or "mallet" in Italian.